5 Steps in Paying the College Tuition Bill

 • Financial Aid – During the verification process, most colleges will send a list of items that are the same or very similar to the financial award letter.
 The student and parent should have accepted some or all of these items.
 It is recommended that you verify these numbers.

 • Federal Loans—The bill will indicate what federal loans you are eligible for.
-We think it is essential for students and parents to understand the type of loans they will be accepting.
+We think it is essential for students and parents to understand the type of loans they will be acquiring.
 PayForED’s “Ultimate Guide to Student Loans” reviews the definitions of subsidized and unsubsidized federal loans, as well as Parent PLUS loans and private loans.
+This step is critical for the school year 2025-26 to properly structure the debt due to the changes starting next year.

 If you have accepted a Federal Direct Loan (Subsidized or Unsubsidized) for the first time, the student must complete both Entrance Counseling and sign their Master Promissory Note online.
 If the parent is going to use a Parent PLUS loan, they must follow the same procedure.
 Confirm with the college the correct process.
 Pay attention to loan requirements to ensure the disbursement of funds.